Monteverdi is a satellite image viewer. Its main features are:

 - zoom to full extent

 - gives/changes the current projection, used as reference of the view

 This part of the main window is intended to display the images loaded by the user.
 There are many nice keyboard shortcuts or mouse tricks that let the user have a better experience in navigating throughout the loaded images.
-These shortcuts and tricks are given within the Help item of the main menu, by clicking Keymap; here is a short list of the most useful ones :
+These shortcuts and tricks are provided within the Help item of the main menu under Keymap.
+Here is a short list of the most commonly used ones:

 - CTRL+O = Open file(s)

 - CTRL+Q = Quit application